Norbert515/flutter_ide/README.md

 # A Flutter-IDE proposal.

+**Flutter is already super fast to develop with, but I have a vision that developing Apps of any kind can be ever faster**

 I won't go too deep into the technicalities in this very first draft.
 I just want to get the point across the table and see if this, at its very core, makes sense.
 If people are interested in the idea, I will follow this up with